Grants supporting the Orthoptera Species File

 • Geo-referenced specimen records

-• Contributing new diagnostic keys
+• Contributing new identification keys

 Note: Proposals that focus solely on fieldwork or systematic research without a direct contribution to the OSF will not be considered.
+Projects can span from one to three years.
+Funding opportunities for 2027 will be announced in October 2026.

 Proposal Requirements